Basic Programs & Services for People with Disabilities

 COUNSELING/EMOTIONAL SUPPORT

-If suicidal call 1-800-273-TALK (8255) – National Suicide Prevention Lifeline
+If you want to hurt yourself, call 1-800-273-TALK (8255) – National Suicide Prevention Lifeline

 Massachusetts Department of Mental Health (DMH)